 ♫ Listening to: Love Like Winter by AFI ♫

 I was lucky enough to meet a lot of my friends when I DJ’d at KSCU, the college radio station at Santa Clara University.
 One of those friends, Josipa, had a punk rock show.
 Since the theme of her birthday is a purple tea party, I thought a black and purple punk rock birthday cake would be appropriate.
 If you don’t have punk rock friends to make this for, it’s also perfect for Halloween!
 You can also make it cute and goth instead of punk by omitting the spikes.
+If you like blackberry and chocolate together, you might also like my Chocolate Blackberry Halloween Cake.

 Vegan Punk Rock Chocolate Cake Ingredients